 “You are so good with numbers, ever thought of pursuing accounting?”

 What did you take these compliments for?
 Comic scenes?

-Think of the many times you have seen masses throng at Justin Bieber’s concerts or when friends refuse to leave after a party just to watch Ellen DeGeneres show.
+Think of the many times you have seen masses throng at Justin Bieber’s concerts or when friends refuse to leave after a party just to watch Ellen DeGeneres show on TV.
 What makes them celebrate these celebrities thriving in their natural gifts?

 Better still, you could adopt it as a means of self-employment.
-Offer services in the area you flow in as an individual first with the aim of turning it into a business.
+Offer services in the area you flow in as an individual, a sole proprietor that is, with the aim of turning it into a business.

 Bake and sell cakes to friends.
 Sing at a friend’s birthday party.
 Shop on behalf of your busy friends.
 Whatever it is your friends praise you for, offer it as a service and at a ‘convenient’ fee.
 And don’t let fear deceive you that your natural gift is just a hobby.
 That’s a lie from hell!

 But there’s more to this, so hang on and let me share the painful wisdom.